MBA Admissions Guide

 6. State accomplishments, not merely responsibilities

 In the STAR method, you almost always have the challenge to overcome.
 If there are none to speak of, you can still talk about your actions’ effectiveness or success.
 For instance, you can say ‘analyzed weekly sales volumes and identified opportunities to increase price points on the West Coast, resulting in a 25 percent margin improvement and $20M in profits,’ or ‘supervised and mentored four junior marketing executives, each of whom was promoted to manager (the company promotes 20 percent of the marketing staff each year).’
 This method of communicating accomplishments can help strengthen any resume, whether it’s for MBA admissions or a new job opportunity.
 It is much more effective than merely stating your responsibilities at your previous jobs.

 7. Quantify results with numbers and percentages

-Don’t leave the admissions panel second guessing about the context or results of your strategic actions.
-Quantify your accomplishments where you can with numbers.
+Don’t leave the admissions panel second-guessing about the context or results of your strategic actions.
+Quantify your accomplishments where you can start with numbers.
 In cases where you don’t have accurate figures, make an estimate and honestly state how you arrived at the estimate.
 So, you can say ‘efforts directly boosted operational efficiency by 10%’ or ‘negotiated over $200M in supplier contracts for inventory financing and production capacity in a tight supply environment.’

 8. Don’t include redundant or very technical content